dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 # README Living Style Guide
-['Living Style Guide'](https://speakerdeck.com/hagenburger/style-guide-driven-development) is `an important tool for modern web development, especially in large, complex web applications.` It bridges the gap between design and development.
+['Living Style Guide'](https://speakerdeck.com/hagenburger/style-guide-driven-development) is `an important tool for modern web development, especially in large, complex web applications.`.
+The __dynamic pattern library__, document lives directly in the core Application (__API__) and bridges the gap between design and development.

 ## Project Description:
+- The online code document ( __dynamic pattern library__) in developing websites, details all the various elements, styles and coded modules of a site or application.
-`Style guide driven design` helps:
+- `Style guide driven design` helps:

 - 1) __Document the visual language styles and patterns__ (header styles, color pallettes)
-- 2) which consolidate the front-end code to __keep designers and developers in sync__,
+- 2) __keep designers and developers in sync__,
-- 3) help to __organize and distill complex interfaces__.
+- 3) helps the entire team to __organize and distill changes in complex interfaces__.

-it’s a one-stop place for the entire team—from product owners and producers to designers and developers—to reference when discussing site changes and iterations.

-The __dynamic pattern library__, document lives directly in the API (core Application).
-- The online code document ( __dynamic pattern library__) in developing websites, details all the various elements, styles and coded modules of a site or application.

 ## **Table of Contents**
 - [Benefits LivingStyleGuide](#benefits)